 Bedrooms also need special attention.
 While they’re usually the best-maintained rooms in an average home, they’re still some specifics people often miss.
 This is what I’m talking about:

 The bathroom(s) compete with the kitchen on which is more difficult to clean.
+The number of bathrooms affects the end of tenancy cleaning price.
 While the bathroom doesn’t present the same level of greasiness as your average kitchen, there’s a whole other set of challenges that need to be addressed.
 Here’s what I’m talking about:

 The reception room is the place where we entertain visitors.
 So naturally, it’s oftentimes the best looking since we want to put our best foot forward.
-However, it still needs a detailed cleaning.
+However, it still needs a detailed cleaning, included in the end of tenancy cleaning price.
 Here’s what I mean:

 Finally, the high-traffic areas.
 Here’s what we do: